Introduction

 Education

 I spent most of my childhood tinkering with obsolete, free computers.
-I learned how they work, but I had to turn some of the cables into pink smoke to do so.
-By 13 I was learning to code in C and tinkering with different distributions of Linux in my spare time.
+I learned a lot, and turned some cables into pink smoke too.
+By 13 I was making text-based games in C and tinkering with different distributions of Linux.
 Around 2007 I began freelancing as a Perl and ASP.NET programmer.
-That Perl experience gave me transferrable regular expression skills that enabled me to switch from building automation to full-time programming, but more on that later.
+That Perl experience gave me transferrable regular expression skills that changed the direction of my career.

 I knew I wanted to be some kind of engineer, and I knew that I had an aptitude for computers.
-I didn’t want to be stuck in a cubicle as I imagined information technology jobs would be; I wanted to do something physically connected with the world around me.
+I imagined that information technology jobs would reside in windowless cubical prisons; I wanted to do something physically connected with the world around me.
 Mechanical Engineering seemed like a broad door-opener for that.
-I graduated with a Bachelor of Engineering from Toronto Metropolitan University (formerly Ryerson University) in 2011.
-That shot my career off in an “engineer-ish” direction, but I didn’t land where I expected at all.
+I graduated with a Bachelor of Engineering from Toronto Metropolitan University1 in 2011.
+By the end of that degree I had a similar bias against junior engineering jobs.

 Career